Comparison guide

 Where families stall

-More hard questions can become random reps if the student has not named the current score leak first.
+More hard questions can become random practice if the student has not named the current score issue first.

 What Target Practice adds